robert-v/ProcessSpy-docs/src/content/docs/guides/context-menus.md

   - **Name**: Copies the name of the selected process to the clipboard.
   - **Command**: Copies the command (without arguments) used to start the selected process to the clipboard.
 To get the full command including arguments, use the bottom pane.
   - **Path**: Copies the full path of the selected process's executable to the clipboard.
-  - **Version**: Copies the version of the selected process's executable to the clipboard.
-Disabled if version information is not available.
+  - **JSON**: Copies a JSON representation of the current process tree to the clipboard.
 - **Start History Recording**: Starts recording historical data (CPU %, Resident Memory and Threads) for the selected process.
 - **Stop History Recording**: Stops recording historical data for the selected process.
 - **Export History**: Exports the recorded history of the selected process as a CSV file.